sseiber/lva-gateway/docs/azure-docs-pr/articles/iot-central/retail/tutorial-public-safety-create-app.md

 In this tutorial, you learn how to:
 > [!div class="checklist"]
-> * Use the Azure IoT Central **Public Safety** application template to create a retail store application
+> * Use the Azure IoT Central security and safety video analytics application template to create a retail store application
 > * Customize the application settings
 > * Create a device template for an IoT Edge gateway device
 > * Add a gateway device to your IoT Central application